Kashif130/CoverMesh/README.md

   deliberately to avoid shipping unverified cross-contract-call semantics in an environment this submission could not execute-test against a live network.
-- **Wallet-extension write path is architecturally identical to a proven pattern elsewhere in this ecosystem, but has not been tested against every wallet extension** -- see [`frontend/README.md`](./frontend/README.md)'s own "Honest limitations" for the frontend's specific caveats (no indexer, admin-only calls have no UI, etc).
+- **Wallet-extension write path is architecturally identical to a proven pattern elsewhere in this ecosystem, but is untested end-to-end against a live injected wallet in this repository** (no frontend is included in this submission at all -- see "Scope" above).